 Vacancies are handled by specialist recruitment agencies, such as DMJ Recruitment.

-Most company secretaries gain chartered status with ICSA (Institute of Chartered Secretaries and Administrators) by completing the ICSA Chartered Secretaries Qualifying Scheme (CSQS), which consists of two sets of four modules.
+Most company secretaries gain chartered status with ICSA by completing the ICSA Chartered Secretaries Qualifying Scheme (CSQS), which consists of the following modules:

 - chartered secretaries case study.